Defining Autism Therapy

 According to Velasco, because autistic employees have to ability to concentrate on repetitive tasks for long periods, have superior attention to detail, communicate honestly, and bring new perspectives to the workplace, employers are utilizing those traits to their competitive advantage.

 Autism therapy at a young age can help autistic people succeed in the workplace.
-Programs like Seven Stars utilize autism therapy to improve the quality of life of autistic adolescents and improve the possibility of a successful career.
+Programs like Seven Stars utilize it to improve the quality of life of autistic adolescents and improve the possibility of a successful career.